PowerShell/PowerShell/docs/building/internals.md

 Building those native components requires setting up additional dependencies, which could be a burden to those who don't seek to make changes to the native components.
-At the meantime, the native component code seldome changes, so it doesn't make sense to always build them with `Start-PSBuild`.
+At the meantime, the native component code seldom changes, so it doesn't make sense to always build them with `Start-PSBuild`.
 Therefore, we decided to wrap the native components into NuGet packages, so that we only need to build them once when changes are made,